//cleanup spaces Skip to main content

 What is back office outsourcing?

-Back office outsourcing is the practice of companies outsourcing their back-office operations to a third-party service provider.
+Back-office outsourcing is the practice of companies outsourcing their back-office operations to a third-party service provider.
 The back office is responsible for functions vital to the operation of a company; however, this function does not include direct contact with consumers.
 These functions include accounting and finance management, human resources, payroll processing, customer support, and bookkeeping.

 Back office outsourcing is a cost-effective solution for many companies as it does not involve moving jobs overseas or importing foreign workers into your own country.
 Instead, it involves sending the tasks to a different location using software, teleconferencing, and emailing documents back and forth instead of having everyone report to the same physical site every day.